boredcoder411/cgma/README.md

-# scc
+# cgma
-scc means: sigma [to] c compiler because I wanted a brainrot name
+cmga is an amalgamation of the words c (programming language) and sigma.
+It is not production ready (but if you manage to convince your boss to let you write cgma at work, please let me know), and definetly not meant to be taken seriously.

-This is based on Austin Z. Henley's teenytinycompiler.
+This is a fork of Austin Z. Henley's teenytinycompiler.
 I added:
- - pointer things
+ - pointer operators
  - brainrot keywords

 Example code: